‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 Omissions from the film

-Some larger omissions in this biopic that I must comment on are the ways in which the women are portrayed.
+One of the larger omissions in this biopic that I must comment on is the ways in which the women are portrayed.
 Bob’s first wife Sara Lownds, now Sara Dylan, was a fundamental part of Dylan’s life at this moment in time, often the inspiration for his songs, yet is entirely excluded from the narrative.
 Even Suze Rotolo, represented by the character Sylvie and played by Elle Fanning, is largely reduced to a “doormat character”.
-More truthfully, she had a big influence both on Dylan’s style – being the one to introduce him to Rimbaud – and to his politically charged songwriting.
-Dylan also only started addressing issues such as the threat of nuclear war after meeting Rotolo, who worked as a political activist and with the anti-nuclear group SANE.
+More truthfully, she had a big influence both on Dylan’s style and on his political charge.
+She was, for example, the one who introduced him to the poet Arthur Rimbaud and Dylan only started addressing issues such as the threat of nuclear war after meeting Rotolo, who worked as a political activist and with the anti-nuclear group SANE.

 The march on Washington